CalvinHartwell/canonical-kubernetes-demos/cdk-ceph/README.md

 ## Manually configuring the PV and Ceph storage

-First we need to add some block devices for the worker nodes to consume, this is automated on public cloud, but I assume you already have disks attached if you have physical or on-prem nodes:
+First we need to add some block devices for the worker nodes to consume, this is automated on public cloud, but I assume you already have some spare disks attached to your ceph-osd nodes if you're using your own infrastructure (phsyical or virtual):

 ```
 # commands for AWS